seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 From ancient grudge break to new mutiny,
 Where civil blood makes civil hands unclean.
 From forth the fatal loins of these two foes
-A pair of star-cross’d lovers take their life;
+A pair of star-cross'd lovers take their life;
 Whose misadventured piteous overthrows
-Do with their death bury their parents’ strife.
+Do with their death bury their parents' strife.
-The fearful passage of their death-mark’d love,
+The fearful passage of their death-mark'd love,
-And the continuance of their parents’ rage,
+And the continuance of their parents' rage,
-Which, but their children’s end, nought could remove,
+Which, but their children's end, nought could remove,
-Is now the two hours’ traffic of our stage;
+Is now the two hours' traffic of our stage;
 The which if you with patient ears attend,
 What here shall miss, our toil shall strive to mend.